Lapidarium, Prague: Romanic and the early Gothic period

 The oldest Romanic fragments from the crypt of St. Vitus basilica are dated to the late 11th century.
 Romanic stove tiles decorated with reliefs of lion, gryphon, sphinx or emperor Nero come from basilika on Prague-Vyšehrad.
 Eight tombstones with engraved figures of abbots as well as various architectural fragments of 11th to 13th century originate from the Benedictine abbey Ostrov (Insula), founded in 999 on the river Vltava near Prague and destroyed in 15th century; nearly 900 fragments were gained from the archaeological excavations in 1932.

 High and Late Gothic period

 Six original gothic statues from the Charles Bridge Tower (Emperor Charles IV, his son King Wenceslas IV, patron saints Vitus, Adalbert of Prague, Sigismundus and a lion can be seen here among others.

 Renaissance

 The Krocin's water fountain cut of rose marble comes from Old Town Square.
-It was moved to the museum between 1911-1914.
+It was moved to the museum between 1911 and 1914.
 Several tombstones come from destroyed Prague cemeteries.